 Pictures are powerful – and this is where you’ll learn how to handle them.
 As you master visual literacy skills, you’ll report, shoot and edit video stories.
 You’ll work “live” in the studio and from the field, producing a range of material – from packages to interviews – using smartphones and professional-grade DSLRs.

-JOUR 4100D Covering Indigenous Canada
+JOUR 4100D Journalism, Indigenous Peoples and Canada

 What role should journalists play on the path towards reconciliation between Canadians and Indigenous peoples?
 This course explores how journalism in Canada has been associated with colonialism, from the foundational narratives of Indigenous peoples during westward expansion through to contemporary stereotypes.
-The seminar will challenge students to confront misrepresentation in the news media but also consider new strategies and ethical frameworks for covering Indigenous Canada in the era of reconciliation.
+The seminar will challenge students to confront misrepresentation in the news media but also consider new strategies and ethical frameworks for covering Indigenous peoples in the era of reconciliation.

 JOUR 4100C Multimedia Journalism: Design and Storytelling